Flow-MER/wit-metrics/README.md

 * WIT metrics: refer [WIT metrics](https://docs.google.com/document/d/1JBZzVRW6K0fJT4jws3lRranPLPBYBkTDvpu94knv5dY/edit?usp=sharing)

 ## Processing Environment
-For the project the analysis was conducted in the python processing environment of ArcGIS Pro 3.0 but were coded to use common open source python data processing libraries (Geopandas, Pandas, numpy) that should enable the analysis to be repeated in most environments.
+For the MDBA BWS Vulnerabilities project the notebook was run in the python processing environment of ArcGIS Pro 3.0.
+It was designed to use common open source python data processing libraries (Geopandas, Pandas, numpy) that should enable the analysis to be repeated in most environments.

 ***